asm-products/AssemblyCoins/API/Whitepaper.md

     }
 ```

 ######On Privacy and OPENSSL

 Several of the API calls listed entail sending encrypted private keys to the Assembly service.
 While we understand that some may be uncomfortable with a 3rd party having access to their private keys, Assembly will never retain them.
 Since these tools are themselves open-source, they also may be forked and run independently at any time.

 Our goal is to develop client-side tools to assist with processing requiring private keys.

+##FAQ

+  - Can I manipulate Colored Coins client-side?
+      - Yes.
+All of the information is secure on the Blockchain.
+Since AssemblyCoins is an open source service, you can
+      run it yourself.

+  - Is this legal?
+    - Yes.
+Assembly Products are partnerships in which owners earn profit shares.
+AssemblyCoins represent the ownership
+      partners have always had.

+  - How does this scale?
+      - Colored coin transactions can be backscanned to the issuing address to verify their legitimacy.

+  - Do I need to burn Bitcoin?
+      - No.  Don't burn Bitcoin!
+Dust amounts of Bitcoin are needed for transactions, that's all.
+They're not lost either.